 The Foundation achieves its mission through:

 - Meningococcal Awareness and Education

 - increasing awareness and educating the community and medical profession regarding meningococcaldisease;

 - providing funding for relevant medical research and encouraging increased research into meningococcal disease;

 - organising an annual camp for year 11 school students across the state to support and encourage the development ofleadership skills;

 - Fundraising Events

 - our fundraising events fund the Foundation's work and also have an awareness raising affect.
-Our main annual events includethe Amanda Young Foundation Charity Ball held in May each year, the Open Garden at Romancing the Stone garden in Maida Vale, and Amanda's Garden Fete, a weekend event in October each year.
+Our main annual events include the Open Garden and concerts at Romancing the Stone garden in Maida Vale, and Amanda's Garden Fete, a weekend event in October each year.

-Toddlers Meningococcal Vaccine Trial - can you help - volunteers needed - download for further information Vaccine Trial - Toddlers (148 k)
+Toddlers' Meningococcal Vaccine Trial - can you help - volunteers needed - download for further information

 See Amanda's Garden on the ABC programme "Gardening Australia" ABC Gardening Australia